skip to content

 The MPhil in Public Policy (MPP) is a practice-oriented programme that runs for nine months from October to June.

-The course aims to strengthen the interconnections between science, research and innovation in public policy.
+The course aims to promote the conduct of evidence-based policymaking by providing training in core methods of policy evaluation, as well as the linkage between research and innovation in public policy.
 Integral to these aims, the MPP will promote better awareness within policy circles of scientific developments and emerging technologies, which in turn will encourage long-term thinking and better strategic planning.

 The MPP programme will qualify its graduates to:

-• critically appraise information from different kinds of experts;
+• critically appraise information from diverse kinds of experts.

 • integrate different forms of thinking; and